-Students may obtain official transcripts from the Registrar's office.
-No official transcript will be released for students with a financial obligation to the University.
+Students may obtain official transcripts by submitting a written request to the Office of the Registrar.
+No official transcript will be released for students with a financial obligation to the university.

 Transcripts and other enrollment certifications should be requested at least one week before they are required.
 Transcripts cannot be issued during the period of registration, examinations, or commencement.